conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Restarting builds
 .................

-Presently azure does not sync githuhb users.
-In order to restart a build you can restart it from the github checks interface.
+Presently azure does not sync Github users.
+In order to restart a build you can restart it from the Github checks interface.
 If that doesn't work, a close/open will kick off a new build.

 Using azure for *everything*